-There have been outbreaks of Influenza A (H1N1 pdm09) in Nepal from time to time.
-Children less than 5 years of age, pregnant women, persons over age 65 years and the ones with chronic medical conditions or weakened immune system are at risk of getting a severe illness or complications from the flu.
+There have been outbreaks of Influenza A (H1N1 pdm09) in Nepal from time to time including among healthy trekkers in the Everest region in the past 2 years.
+Children less than 5 years of age, pregnant women, persons over age 65 years and the ones with chronic medical conditions or weakened immune system are at particular risk of getting a severe illness or complications from the flu.
 We urge everyone particularly the high risk group to be immunized with the flu vaccine annually.

 Flu is characterized by the abrupt onset of fever, headache, muscle aches, sore throat and cough.
 Unlike other common respiratory illnesses, flu can be severely debilitating for a number of days resulting in inability to work or carry on with normal activities.
 Since flu is caused by a virus, general antibiotics cannot shorten the length or severity of illness but certain antiviral antibiotics can help to prevent or treat it.

-Who should take the flu vaccine? – It is now recommended that any person over 6 months of age who does not have contra-indication to getting the flu vaccine should get it.
+Who should take the flu vaccine? – We recommend it to everyone particularly trekkers who will be exposed to crowded conditions of lodges along the trekking routes.
+It is now recommended that any person over 6 months of age who does not have contra-indication to getting the flu vaccine should get it.
 The vaccine is considered safe, and has minimal side effects.
 The vaccine causes antibodies to reach their full protective levels within two weeks.
 It is safe and effective for children over 6 months of age.
 Because children’s immune systems are not as developed as adults, previously unimmunized children from 6 months to 8 years of age should receive two injections a month apart to achieve full protection.